ArturStarling/QR-Organizer/README.md

 	buildozer android debug deploy run

+Note:the command *buildozer init* crates a .spec file with the configurantions of your app. if you are having problem with *buildozer android debug deploy run* you may want to use the configuration in the .spec we provided.

 # Test it on your android device:
 1. Download the apk on your android device
 2. Create and print QR codes with numeration, for example 1 to 10.

-With that, you can already recognize some QR codes and return some images
+With that, you can already recognize some QR codes and return some example images.